Alien Registration Number

 What Is an Alien Registration Number?

 An alien registration number (A-Number) is the identification number given to you by USCIS.
 It is a seven to nine-digit number that acts as your identification.
-Your alien registration number is used to keep track of documents and immigration files.
-Your alien registration number is unique to you.
-Your A-Number is one you will keep for life and will use when filling out all immigration forms that you file in your lifetime.
-Alien numbers are only for those who are not United States citizens.
+An alien registration number is used to track your immigration records.
+Your alien registration number is unique to you and one you will keep for life.
+You will use your A-number when filling out all immigration forms throughout your lifetime.

 Where Do I Find My Alien Registration Number?

-A-Numbers are typically on all of your immigration documents.
-This can include your:
+A-Numbers are typically on all of your immigration documents, including your:

 • Initial notice that USCIS received your application